- jax.numpy.nonzero(a, *, size=None, fill_value=None)¶

 nonzerois data-dependent, the function is not typically compatible with JIT.
 The JAX version adds the optional size argument which specifies the size of the output arrays: it must be specified statically for

 jnp.nonzeroto be traced.
-If specified, the first size nonzero elements will be returned; if there are fewer nonzero elements than size indicates, the index arrays will be zero-padded.
+If specified, the first size nonzero elements will be returned; if there are fewer nonzero elements than size indicates, the result will be padded with

 Original docstring below.